 Book value is a term that describes the basic net worth of a company.
 It's the total of its assets minus its liabilities.

-A company's book value is one of the key ways an investor can evaluate the financial state of the company and its potential as an investment.
-Every investor should understand what book value is and how to evaluate it.
+A company's book value is one of the key ways you can assess the financial state of the firm and its potential as an investment.
+When you invest in a company, should know what book value is and how to assess it.

 Definition and Examples of Book Value

 The book value of a company is simply its assets minus its liabilities.
 This means the total value of all assets except for intangible assets with no immediate cash value, such as goodwill.
 Liabilities include all current and long-term monies owed.

 In other words, if you wanted to close the doors of the business, how much money would be left after you sold off all the assets and settled all the outstanding obligations?
 That's the company's book value.